jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

 # Notes-On-MySQL-Apache-Hosting

-This repository is to hold notes for the Swarthmore Department of Engineering on how to use the CentOS server to host a database and serve a web application suing Apache.
+This repository is to hold notes for the Swarthmore Department of Engineering on how to use the CentOS server to host a database and serve a web application using Apache.
 This project was created by Jess Karol after he figured out how to use these tools for their E90.
 Feel free to contribute more instructions to this page to record information so future engineers have an easier time.

 ## MySQL ##